-Originating from the world of IT where the concept of Agile refers to a set of software development methodologies based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
+Originating from the world of IT where the concept of Agile refers to a set of software development methods based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
 Nowadays, the principles of the Agile approach are also used in other domains, for example design & engineering, product development, manufacturing, etc.

-Early implementations of lightweight methods include Scrum (1993), Crystal Clear, Extreme Programming (1996), Adaptive Software Development, Feature Driven Development, DSDM (1995, called DSDM-Atern since 2008), and the Rational Unified Process (RUP, 1998).
-These are now typically referred to as Agile methodologies, after the Agile Manifesto.
+Early implementations of lightweight methods include Scrum (1993), Crystal Clear, Extreme Programming (XP, 1996), Adaptive Software Development, Feature Driven Development, DSDM (1995, called DSDM-Atern since 2008), and the Rational Unified Process (RUP, 1998).
+These are now typically referred to as Agile methods, after the Agile Manifesto.

-The Agile Manifesto was written in February 2001, at a summit of independent-minded practitioners of several programming methodologies.
+The Agile Manifesto was written in February 2001, at a summit of independent-minded practitioners of several programming methods.

 The Agile Manifesto has twelve underlying principles: